All Products

 Can I select the pay-by-traffic billing method for network usage when I purchase a subscription instance?

 Yes, you can select the pay-by-traffic billing method for network usage when you purchase a subscription instance.
-For more information, see Create an instance by using the wizard.
+For more information, see Create an instance on the Custom Launch tab.

 For more information about the pay-by-traffic billing method, visit the Pricing tab of the Elastic Compute Service product page.